Purpose

 - Protected-measured Video Impressions and SIVT in CTV ads served by Flashtalking

-All metrics are net of invalid traffic except for those explicitly flagged as “unfiltered,” which may include impressions that are later flagged as invalid.
+All metrics are net of invalid traffic, except for those explicitly flagged as “unfiltered,” which may include impressions later flagged as invalid.

 *CTV Impressions reported by the Ad Server are only MRC-accredited where measured by Protected Media.
 Protected's MRC-accredited Impression, Viewability, and SIVT metrics can also be pulled directly from Protected's reporting, subject to Protected's Description of Methodology and Viewability DOM.

-As Flashtalking provides an ad-serving platform, we do not have direct control over the premise of client-initiated counting.
-We provide publishers with instructions for proper implementation of the ad tags and also assist the publishers with the integration of their creative; however, proper implementation is the responsibility of the publishers.
+As Flashtalking (now externally branded as Innovid) provides an ad-serving platform, we do not have direct control over the premise of client-initiated counting.
+We provide publishers with instructions for the proper implementation of ad tags and assist with integrating their creative; however, proper implementation remains the publishers' responsibility.

-Users may utilize the interfaces to insert and preview creative, as well as set creative delivery preferences; therefore, the platform user can maintain control over the order entry and campaign management procedures.
-Flashtalking maintains instructional guides as part of their online help tool and Campaign Managers assist publishers with issues related to ad tag implementation.
+Users can use the interfaces to insert and preview creative and set creative delivery preferences, thereby maintaining control over order entry and campaign management.
+We maintain instructional guides in our online help tool, and Campaign Managers assist publishers with ad tag implementation issues.

 The IAB guidelines state that: